NomicFoundation/hardhat/docs/guides/project-setup.md

 The sample project uses the `@nomiclabs/hardhat-waffle` plugin, which depends on the `@nomiclabs/hardhat-ethers` plugin.
 These integrate the Ethers.js and Waffle tools into your project.

-To use a plugin, the first step is always to install it using `npm` or `yarn`, and then requiring it in your config file:
+To use a plugin, the first step is always to install it using `npm` or `yarn`, followed by requiring it in your config file:

 ```js
 require("@nomiclabs/hardhat-waffle");